-If you were a kid who woke up on a Saturday morning back in the day, still in pajamas enjoying a bowl of milk and cereal, cartoons were usually the first thing to appear on the weekend to-do list over chores and sometimes church.
-And chances are that some, if not all of those cartoons had a voice who was either a main, a supporter or a small cameo before Stan Lee made it a popular meme.
-Even off the camera, that person would share their passion for their job like the stories told around a knight’s table after slaying a dragon.
-That was the power of the first leading lady of voice artists, June Foray.
+Before the days of streaming, kids woke up on Saturday mornings to enjoy a bowl of cereal with their cartoons.
+It topped the to-do list over chores and church.
+Chances are that some cartoons had the same voice.
+Even off camera, said voice would share their passion for their job like the stories told around a knight’s table after slaying a dragon.
+That powerful voice best describes the first leading lady of voice artists, June Foray.

 Throughout her 70 plus year career as a voice actress, she spread her talent across multiple animation studios: Disney, Warner Brothers, Hanna-Barbera, Rankin/Bass, and Jay Ward Productions.
 Nothing was sacred except the stories she told of her colleagues like Mel Blanc, Paul Frees, and Bullwinkle himself Bill Scott: